greg121/mygasstation/README.md

 #mygasstation

-this small tool enables you to track the prices of your favourite gas station
+this small tool enables you to track the prices of your favourite gas station using Python 2.7.6

 ##Installation